beyondamola/thought-chain/README.md

  **thought-chain is a terminal based journaling system written with besboke linked-list methods to store your chain_of_thought over time...**

 ### personal note:
-  this is my first personal project; a small but serious step in taking CS more seriously; had a lot of fun.. eventually I plan to make a special visual with these nodes; first have to get the barebones working..
+  this is my first personal project; a small but serious step in taking CS more seriously; had a lot of fun. eventually I plan to make a special visual with these nodes; first have to get the barebones working..
   Enjoy.

 ## HOW IT WORKS:
   **Nodes store user entries as strings and can load/save them onto files.
-All nodes form a linked list in memory. **
+All nodes form a linked list in memory.
-    The program includes traditional linked-list logic - handwritten, not stl.
+    The program includes traditional linked-list logic - handwritten, not stl.**

 ## FEATURES:
   - Timestamps attached to entries at time of creation